YourRoyalLinus/image-compressor/README.md

 #### Single File
 To compress one file: `compress.exe -f "/path/to/file.bmp"`
-  * You can call `compress.exe` without a flag, and the program will prompt you for a file.

 To decompress one file: `compress.exe -f "/path/to/compressed_file.jcif"`
   * The default path of a compressed file is: `/home/user/image-compressor/{timestamp}/outbound/{file}.jcif`

+You can call `compress.exe` without a flag, and the program will prompt you for a file, or multiple files separated by commas.

-#### Multiple Files
+#### Batch Files
-To compress or decompress multiple files in one go, you must provide the path to a batch file.
+You can also provide the path to a batch file.
 A batch file is a text file that contains file paths for all of the to-be compressed or decompressed files, separated by newlines.

-To compress or decompress multiple files: `compress.exe -b "/path/to/batch_file.txt"`
+To compress or decompress multiple files using a batch: `compress.exe -b "/path/to/batch_file.txt"`
   * You can include a mix of compressed and non-compressed files in a batch file

 #### JCIF Files